wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-overview.md

 The supported connection URI types and connection options are listed in the [MongoDB Connection String](https://docs.mongodb.com/manual/reference/connection-string/) documentation.

-To download MongoDB Connector, navigate to the [connector store](https://store.wso2.com/store/assets/esbconnector/list) and search for "MongoDB".
+To download the MongoDB Connector, go to the [connector store](https://store.wso2.com/store/assets/esbconnector/list) and search for "MongoDB".

 It is always recommended to download the latest version of the connector.